McMasterRS/lm_building-modern-SPAs/interactive-ui-elements.md

 {% endraw %}
 ```

 We used the "secondary" variant of the `MacButton` component.
-Notice that we used two different variants of the "Download" button depending on the screen size determined using the `display` attribute of the `sx` property.
+Notice that we used the `useMediaQuery` function in conjunction with breakpoints to determine if the button should have a tooltip or a "Download" string in it depending on the screen size.
 On medium and large displays, the button shows a "Download" text sandwiched between a `startIcon` indicating its function (i.e., the `DownloadIcon`) and an `endIcon` consisting of a downwards pointing arrow to inform the user that it is a menu button.
 On small screens, we removed the "Download" text from the button and replaced it with a tooltip message.
 The "Download" button is positioned in the top right corner of the page using the `sx` property on all screen sizes.

 Your `pages/page_1/index.tsx` file should now look like this:
 ```